socalrug/msba-python-workshop-2023-08/Setup/README.md

 ## Installing Python Packages

 During the workshop we will use `jupyter notebooks` to run the interactive lectures and will use the `pandas` library.
-To ins
+To install the packages do the following:

 * Open VS Code
 * Select Terminal -> New Terminal